===================================================

 Systems, Inc. (IIS) relating to a dedicated server the company ran

-allowing its employees to trade "thousands" of MP3 music files
+allowing its employees to trade "thousands" of MP3 music files on its

 network.
 The RIAA said it received an email tip in mid-2001 informing the